✓ Updated May 2026

 What's the deal with altitude sickness at Lake Atitlán, and how can I prepare?

-Lake Atitlán sits at around 5,200 feet (1,500 meters), so while it's not extremely high, some people do feel mild effects.
-My best advice is to take it easy on your first day: stay hydrated with plenty of water (and maybe some local herbal teas!), avoid alcohol initially, and eat light meals.
-You'll likely adjust quickly.
+Lake Atitlán sits at around 5,000 feet (1,500 meters), so while not extremely high, some visitors can experience mild altitude sickness.
+My best advice is to take it easy on your first day: stay hydrated with plenty of water (and maybe some local herbal teas like 'té de coca'), avoid alcohol and heavy meals, and get a good night's sleep.
+You'll likely acclimate quickly, but listening to your body is key.

 What is the cheapest month to visit Lake Atitlán, Guatemala?